bhatpmk/weblogic-car-booking/README.md

-#  Samples applications built with MicroProfile AI CDI extensions for WebLogic 15.1.1
+#  Sample application built with MicroProfile AI CDI extensions for WebLogic 15.1.1

 ## Introduction

-The application(s) in the repository demonstrate leveraging LLM capabilities in enterprise java applications.
-The application(s) are built using MicroProfile CDI extensions for LangChain4J at https://github.com/langchain4j/langchain4j-cdi
+The application in the repository demonstrates leveraging LLM capabilities in enterprise java applications.
+The application is built using MicroProfile CDI extensions for LangChain4J at https://github.com/langchain4j/langchain4j-cdi and with Jakarta EE 9.1 dependencies.

 ## Run the examples